Dipeshtwis/curriculum-html-css/portfolio/m10_localstorage.md

 *If you decide to implement these requirements you should do it in a separate pull request.
 As always, remember to clearly document your decision in GitHub comments.*

-- You can create a "Reset" button for the form, that resets the input fields and deletes the data in the local storage.
+- You can create a "Reset" button for the form that resets the input fields and deletes the data in the local storage.
 - Follow the design guidelines about buttons from [the templates in Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).